hashkrish/se2001-notes/question_papers/23t1/endterm/set_1.md

 diff file1 file2
 ```

-Select a scenario from the following options such that upon execution of the above script, no lines will be printed to the terminal.
+Select a scenario before the execution of the script from the following options such that upon execution of the above script, no lines will be printed to the terminal.

 (a) file1 and file2 have the same number of lines
 (b) file2 being the copy of file1